hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

   the [haddock documentation of Data.String](https://hackage.haskell.org/package/base-4.19.1.0/docs/Data-String.html#t:String) goes into more detail
-- it is often confusing for users who don't have a good mental model of what a *Unicode Code Point* is (and is uncommon or non-existent in other languages)
+- it is often confusing for users who don't have a good mental model of what a *Unicode Code Point* is
 - it causes problems for certain conversions (e.g. `String -> Text`), because of surrogates (it should have been Unicode Scalar Values instead or maybe even Grapheme Clusters)